3mdeb/fwupd-bsd-documentation/docs/testing/openBSD_regression_Q&A.md

 **Are any CI / CD mechanisms introduced?
 If so, what are they?**

-I haven't noticed it.
+None mechanism has been founded

 **Are there a lot of Issues in the test infrastructure repository and are there a lot of requests?**

-Repository's description states "Pull requests not accepted - send diffs to the tech@ mailing list." - [here](https://marc.info/?l=openbsd-tech).
+The repository's description states "Pull requests not accepted - send diffs to the tech@ mailing list." - [here](https://marc.info/?l=openbsd-tech).
 Bugs are also in [the mailing list](https://marc.info/?l=openbsd-bugs), so hard to say how many of them are open.